Machine Guarding Systems: Which Should You Choose?

-You know you have to have a machine guard - it's required by OSHA.
+You know you have to have machine guarding - it's required by OSHA.
 You know there are certain standards and procedures you have to follow.
 After that, you have choices.
 You can make your own with scrap around the shop or you can buy one.
 If you buy one, there comes the "cookie cutter" machine guards that take up a lot of space and barely make the cut.
 And then there are the customized machine guards that you can actually have a say in.
 Let's take a look at your three options for a machine guard.

-1. Make a Machine Guard From Shop Materials
+1. Make Machine Guarding From Shop Materials

 This seems like the cheapest option.
 You take an experienced person and give them good or decent material that is around you.
 You just have basic labor and parts.
 Your person knows the OSHA standards and makes it perfect in the first few tries, right?
 Good luck.
 After you make it, it has to be approved by OSHA, which they will keep on making you remake and resubmit it until it's correct.
 Do you really think after all of those tries that it will end up being the cheapest option?
 On top of that, say goodbye to any uniformity in appearance or function.
 It will all depend on the material you have around and who makes it.